emartineznunez/AutoMeKin/docs/method.md

 [<code>value</code> is one string with no blank spaces; default value: <code>MD</code>]
 <code>value</code> can be: <code>MD</code>, <code>MD-micro</code>, <code>BXDE</code>, <code>external</code>, <code>ChemKnow</code>, <code>association</code> and <code>vdW</code>

-**MD** and **MD-micro** refer to the type of initial conditions used to run the MD simulations. **MD-micro has not been implemented yet for qcore** With **BXDE** the rare-event acceleration method named BXDE is invoked.^3 The BXDE module employs the “Atomistic Simulation Environment” (ASE) library of Python,^4 which must be referenced whenever **BXDE** is employed.
+<code>MD</code> and <code>MD-micro</code> refer to the type of initial conditions used to run the MD simulations. <code>MD-micro</code> _has not been implemented yet for qcore.
+With <code>BXDE</code> the rare-event [acceleration method named BXDE](https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/syst.201900024) is invoked.

-**MD** allows the user to include partial constraints in the trajectories, which may be useful for large systems (see the “advanced users” section for more details).
+<code>MD</code> allows the user to include partial constraints in the trajectories, which may be useful for large systems (see the “advanced users” section for more details).

-**external** allows trajectory data to be read from the results of an external (MD) program.
-The trajectory data (in XYZ format) must be stored in a directory named coordir using one file per trajectory which should be called name_dynX.xyz, where name is value[molecule], and X is the number of each trajectory (X = 1 - ntraj).
-The keyword ntraj must be set accordingly.
+<code>external</code> allows trajectory data to be read from the results of an external (MD) program.
+The trajectory data (in XYZ format) must be stored in a directory named coordir using one file per trajectory which should be called <code>name_dynX.xyz</code>, where name is <code>value[molecule]</code>, and X is the number of each trajectory (X = 1 - ntraj).
+The keyword <code>ntraj</code> must be set accordingly.

-**ChemKnow** makes all possible combinations of bond breakages/formations which are consistent with preset valencies of the atoms and with products lying below the maximum energy of the system.
+<code>ChemKnow</code> makes all possible combinations of bond breakages/formations which are consistent with preset
+valencies of the atoms and with products lying below the maximum energy of the system.
 Once the combinations are known, the starting and ending points are obtained after a constrained MD simulation with external forces applied to break/form the selected bonds.
 Then, a NEB calculation tries to obtain a path